 Yogurt is very popular on the island and several national and US brands like Dannon and Yoplait are readily available.
 Lots of fruit flavors including some like guayabera that you probably haven’t tried before.

 As in most of the Yucatan-including Cancun-fresh milk is not always available.
 Vacuum packed is widely available as is powdered and condensed.
 You just have to make do on that particular item.
 It tastes fine on cereal, coffee and chocolate milk but for straight drinking, many people who aren’t used to it, don’t like it the best.

 Sour cream is also not available.
 However, they have something better here — crema.
 It’s an out of this world hybrid sweeter than sour cream but much more sour and salty than whipped cream.
 It is out of this world dolloped on just about anything and very inexpensive at the grocery stores here.

 Butter (and oil)

 The butter they sell in the groceries here is dreadful.
 The margarine is fine.
-If you want butter, do what we locals do and purchase Fern brand butter from New Zealand which you’ll find in the refrigerator case at the restaurant supply store Pasquadellis.
-Pasquadellis which is on Calle 2 between Avenida 45 and 50 (next to a store selling cement) is open to the general public and carries other things that you take for granted in other parts of the world but that are difficult to find on the island.
+If you want butter, do what we locals do and purchase Fern brand butter from New Zealand which you’ll find in the refrigerator case at the restaurant supply store Pacsadeli.
+Pacsadeli is located on Calle 2 between Avenida 45 and 50 (next to a store selling cement) is open to the general public and carries other things that you take for granted in other parts of the world but that are difficult to find on the island.
 Spanish olive oil is readily available at the Chedraui as is several varieties of corn and canola oil.

 Meat and Chicken